Voya Solution 2055 Portfolio

 Chief Investment Officer, Multi-Asset Strategies and Solutions

 As with any portfolio, you could lose money on your investment in the Voya Solution Portfolios.
-Although the strategy seeks to optimize risk-adjusted returns given various time horizons, you still may lose money and experience volatility.
-Forward looking asset class assumptions and market judgment are used to form the asset allocations for the Voya Solution Portfolios.
+Although asset allocation seeks to optimize returns given various levels of risk tolerance, you still may lose money and experience volatility.
+Market and asset class performance may differ in the future from historical performance and the assumptions used to form the asset allocations for the Voya Solution Portfolios.
 There is a risk that you could achieve better returns in an underlying portfolio or other portfolios representing a single asset class than in the Voya Solution Portfolios.
 Please keep in mind, using asset allocation as part of your investment strategy neither assures nor guarantees better performance and cannot protect against loss in declining markets.

 The share price of the Portfolios normally changes daily based on changes in the value of the securities that the Portfolios hold.
 The investment strategies used may not produce the intended results.
 The principal risks of investing in the Portfolios and the circumstances reasonably likely to cause the value of your investment in the Portfolios to decline include: asset allocation risk, credit risk, debt securities risk, equity securities risk, foreign investment risk, growth investing risk, inflation-indexed bonds risk, interest rate risk, market and company risk, real estate risk, REITs risk, U.S. Government securities and obligations risk, derivatives risk and value investing risk.
 If you would like additional information regarding the risks of the Portfolios' underlying funds, please see "Description of the Investment Objectives, Main Investments and Risks of the Underlying Funds" and the "More Information on Risks" sections of the Prospectus.